 Roman Szmal has created a few paints that are similar to Daniel Smith (imitating Imperial Purple, Moonglow and Shadow Violet colors).
 These dupes are close, but not exact, so it's personal preference if it's worthwhile to own both company's mixtures.

 There were many colors that were near identical to Daniel Smith paints.
 Goethite (same name in daniel smith) was just a touch more yellow than brown.
 The aquarius brown (lunar brown), aquarius grey (gray titanium), potters pink (a touch more pale than DS version) and Hematite Violet Shade is beautiful and similar in hue but with far less color separation and dramatic black granulation than DS version.
-In general I found the Roman Szmal versions to be slightly weaker and paler than the DS equivalent, with the exception of the very lovely and useful Goethite.
+In general I found the Roman Szmal versions to be slightly weaker and paler than the DS equivalent, with the exception of the very lovely and useful Goethite. *NOTE If you live in a dry climate and you use DSmith in pans, they will not be as easy to re-wet as the honey-based Roman Szmal.
+In certain climates this means your results would be better with RS, keep this in mind if you frequently struggle with needing to scrub your watercolors for good color payoff.

 Where to buy?